-Already-existing family and ecclesiastical foundations keep their legal personality but have an obligation to make an entry in the commercial register within five years.
+Already existing family and ecclesiastical foundations keep their legal personality but have an obligation to make an entry in the commercial register within five years.

-Regarding estate planning, this amendment may not be of great importance in practice as the use of a Swiss foundation for the maintenance of a family is very limited under Swiss law (see section 2.1 The role of notable Cultural Factors in Succession Planning below).
+Regarding estate planning, this amendment may not be of great importance in practice as the use of a Swiss foundation for the maintenance of a family is very limited under Swiss law (see 2.1 International Planning below).